We are on AMC-18

 It also includes programming from syndicators who lease their satellite time from these five companies.
 A partial list of those syndicated programs is included in our FAQ document at http://www.amc8migration.com/docs/RNUG_FAQ.pdf

-February marks the five-month countdown to U.S. commercial radio programing being permanently removed from AMC-8 at 139 West.
+March marks four-months-left in the countdown to U.S. commercial radio programing being permanently removed from AMC-8 at 139 West.
 June 30, 2017, is the final date for all affiliates to have their satellite downlinks repointed to 105 West.

 An excellent antenna aiming tutorial by Fred Wilcox is available here: How to Re-Aim Your Satellite Antenna